ShriyanshRaut/Astral/README.md

 ## 🚀 Deployment

-This project is optimized for deployment on:
+Astral is optimized for deployment on:

 - Vercel
 - Netlify